Personalized High-Tech Ovarian Cancer Care

-The only way to be certain of an ovarian cancer diagnosis using today’s technology is analysis or biopsy via surgery.
-Biopsy of the ovary with a needle passed through the skin is highly discouraged because if the diagnosis is cancer the needle can spill cancer cells and change the stage of the cancer.
+The only way to be certain of a diagnosis using today’s technology is tissue analysis or biopsy via surgery.
+Biopsy of the ovary with a needle passed through the skin is highly discouraged because if the diagnosis is cancer the needle can spill cancer cells and change the stage of the ovarian cancer.
 On the other hand, if there is some fluid outside of the ovary in the pelvis a needle aspiration under ultrasound or CT guidance (called cytologic analysis) can give the pathologist enough to make a diagnosis in many cases.
-Also, if a CT scan shows a lot of tumors in multiple places in the abdomen a needle biopsy of one of those is reasonable because this means the cancer is already spread and a biopsy will not change the stage.
+Also, if a CT scan shows a lot of tumors in multiple places in the abdomen a needle biopsy of one of those is reasonable because this means the ovarian cancer is already spread and a biopsy will not change the stage.
 In this case, the biopsy will simply help determine if it is ovarian cancer or some other type of cancer such as intestinal.
 The treatment plans are very different, so this is a reasonable thing to do before planning therapy.
-Pelvic ultrasound may be used to suggest if an ovarian mass looks benign or if its appearance is suspicious for malignancy.
+Pelvic ultrasound may be used to suggest if an ovarian mass looks benign or if its appearance is suspicious for ovarian malignancy.
 However, it is not diagnostic just on the basis of how an ovarian mass or ovarian cyst looks.

 Ovarian Cancer Biomarkers

 Even though the CA-125 blood test is discouraged for screening, if cancer is strongly suspected or is confirmed by biopsy, this tests acts like a tumor marker.
 This may help firm up a diagnosis (other tumor markers exist for other cancers) and help determine how well treatment is working by monitoring CA-125 levels.
-Other tumor markers for epithelial ovarian cancer include CEA and HE4.
+Other tumor markers for epithelial ovarian cancers include CEA and HE4.

 Ovarian Cancer Treatment

 Treatment of ovarian cancer strongly depends on the “stage”.
 Is the cancer still confined to the ovary or has it spread to other areas like the lymph nodes or organs?
 Staging cancer of the ovary includes information from a physical examination, basic X-rays and surgical findings.
-In addition, advanced radiologic tests like CT scans and PET scans are used to help determine treatment, but in the end the surgery is what determine stage.
+In addition, advanced radiologic tests like CT scans and PET scans are used to help determine treatment, but in the end the surgery is what determine ovarian cancer stage.
 The only exception to that is if any fluid or tumors in the lung area or inside the liver or spleen are proven to contain cancer cells using a needle biopsy.
-That means the cancer is in Stage IV.
+That means the ovarian cancer is in Stage IV.

 Stage I : Cancer is confined to the ovary.
 Stage II : Cancer is present in the ovary and surrounding pelvic structures Stage III : Cancer has moved out of the pelvis and into the abdomen or lymph nodes Stage IV : Cancer has spread to other organs like the lung area or is found within the liver or spleen

 Each of the above stages is sub-staged based on other factors like size of tumors and more.
-The staging system is fairly complex and treatment is based at least partly on the stage, as well as the cell type (e.g. epithelial or germ cell) and other factors.
+The ovarian cancer staging system is fairly complex and treatment is based at least partly on the stage, as well as the cell type (e.g. epithelial or germ cell) and other factors.
 Treatment is often, but not always, a combination of surgery and chemotherapy.
 For early-stage ovarian cancer sometimes surgery is all you need and, if fertility is desired during reproductive years, it may be possible to preserve the other ovary, tube, and uterus.
 However, the more advanced the cancer is the more likely that both ovaries, tubes, uterus, cervix and other tissues like lymph nodes and even parts of intestine will have to be removed to eliminate as much cancer as possible surgically.

 Ovarian cancer advanced surgery is called “debulking” or “cytoreduction” and is a key component of treatment.
 Traditionally it is performed using a very long incision from the symphysis (pubic bone) to the xiphoid (middle part of your ribcage) and this is often the standard of care in many hospitals.
 In a relatively few select centers around the world where highly specialized surgical expertise is available, like the Gynecologic Oncology Institute, advanced ovarian cancer surgery may be possible using robotically assisted minimally invasive surgery through small incisions.
 The recovery time is vastly improved, which allows getting back to life or to the next phase of treatment (chemotherapy) much quicker.
 Often recovery is also enhanced because the radicality of surgery (e.g. bowel resection) is reduced when the treatment starts with chemotherapy (roughly 3-4 times) followed by robotic surgery.
 After the surgery, several (2-4) more treatments with chemotherapy completes the plan.

 Even advanced ovarian cancer can be cured because it is very sensitive to the multiple types of chemotherapy we have available today.
 However, both in primary treatment, as well as treatment of recurrence the developing standard, uses molecular analysis (NGS or next-generation sequencing) to find options for very targeted biological therapies.
 The future is now and we are already using these.
-Sooner than later molecular targeted biologicals will replace standard chemotherapy which is not very targeted, killing normal cells as well as cancer cells.
+Sooner than later molecular targeted biologicals will replace standard chemotherapy which is not very targeted, killing normal cells as well as ovarian cancer cells.

 Ovarian Cancer Outcomes

-Ovarian Cancer Survival Rates
+Ovarian Cancer National Survival Rates

 According to the American Cancer Society, the survival rates for ovarian cancer by stage on average are: For stage I ovarian cancer, the 5-year survival rate ranges from 75-95% For stage II ovarian cancer, the 5-year survival rate ranges from 65-80% The 5-year survival rate for stage III ovarian cancer ranges from 28-63% Stage IV ovarian cancer has a 5-year survival rate of almost 20% These numbers vary due to the sub-stages within each stage.
 Keep in mind that these are averages and there are always survivors in each stage category.
 There is no question that ovarian cancer has to be highly individualized and that is what we specialize in at the Gynecologic Oncology Institute.
 From very special and unique expertise in minimally invasive robotic cancer for the most advanced ovarian cancer to molecular analysis and targeted therapies, our approach is among the best you can find anywhere.